lgelfan/mariadb-alpine/README.md

 docker run [docker-options] k0st/alpine-mariadb
 ```

-Note that MySQL root will be randomly generated (using pwgen).
-Root password will be displayed, during first run using output similar to this:
+Note that MySQL Root password will be displayed, during first run using output similar to this:
 ```
 [i] MySQL root Password: XXXXXXXXXXXXXXX
 ```